Great River Health Systems

 - Preventing or controlling disease, injury or disability

-- Reporting products regulated by the Federal Drug Administration to carry out functions, such as collecting data about the safety of a product and notifying people about recalls of products they may be using
+- Reporting products regulated by the Food and Drug Administration to carry out functions, such as collecting data about the safety of a product and notifying people about recalls of products they may be using

 - Reporting reactions to medicines or problems with products

 Lawsuits and administrative proceedings.
-If you are involved in a lawsuit or dispute as a party, we may disclose medical information about you for a court or administrative order.
-We also may disclose medical information about you for a subpoena, discovery request or other lawful process by someone involved in the dispute.
-Any disclosure of mental-health information, drug treatment, or HIV or AIDS-related information must comply with applicable state and federal law.
-In addition, we may disclose medical information to the opposing party in any lawsuit or administrative proceeding – including mental-health, drug treatment, or HIV or AIDS-related information – in which your physical or mental condition is an issue after you have signed a written approval to release the information.
+If you are involved in a lawsuit or dispute, we may disclose PHI for a court or administrative order.
+We also may disclose PHI for a subpoena, discovery request or other lawful process by someone involved in the dispute.
+Any disclosure of mental PHI, drug treatment, or HIV or AIDS-related information must comply with applicable laws.
+In addition, we may disclose PHI to the opposing party in any lawsuit or administrative proceeding – including mental-health, drug treatment, or HIV or AIDS-related information – in which your physical or mental condition is at issue after you have signed an approval to release the information.

-Similarly, we may disclose medical information about you in proceedings in which you are not a party, but only if efforts have been made to tell you or your attorney about the request or to obtain an order protecting the information requested.
+Similarly, we may disclose PHI in proceedings in which you are not a party, but only if we tried to tell you or your attorney about the request or receive an order protecting the information requested.

 - Identify or locate a suspect, fugitive, material witness or missing person

-- Investigate a death we believe may be the result of criminal conduct
+- Investigate a death we believe may be because of criminal conduct

 - Investigate criminal conduct at Great River Health Systems

-- Learn more about the victim of a crime if, under limited circumstances, we cannot obtain the person’s agreement
+- Learn more about the victim of a crime if, under limited circumstances, we cannot get the person’s agreement

 - Report a crime in emergency circumstances.
 This information can include the location of the crime or victims, and the identity, description or location of the person who committed the crime.